sebastian-mora/ruse_website/blogs/ecs-attack-methods/index.md

 To find all other EC2 that are part of the cluster we can use the permission `iam:describeTags` in the default policy.

-Here we can see a few EC2 names with `ECS Instance - EC2ContainerService-<clustername>` that indicates they are part of the cluster.
+Here we can see a few EC2 names with `ECS Instance - EC2ContainerService-<clustername>` that indicate they are part of the cluster.

 Finally, the ECS agent endpoint can be reached from within the container instance.
 The endpoint has two routes /metadata and /tasks.
 The /metadata will give you the ARN of the instance and the name of the cluster. /tasks will give you details about all tasks running in that instance.